 Traditional Kung Fu Pak Mei is highly respected among the people in China.
 Its place as one of the rarest styles taught to the Imperial guard, or its reputation among Chinese martial artists of being highly technical, may explain this notoriety/ 武林高手.

-Nowadays, the presence of the monk Pak Mei in a majority of Kung Fu movies, and in Chinese sword and cape novels, may explain the popular notoriety of Pak Mei style.
+Commonly, the presence of the monk Pak Mei in a majority of Kung Fu movies, and in Chinese sword and cape novels, may explain the popular notoriety of Pak Mei style.
 Monk Pak Mei is often pictured as a fearsome Kung Fu master with ruthless techniques.
 The latest movie was Kill Bill 2 by Quentin Tarantino.
 Pak Mei, who was played by Gordon Liu, was teaching to Uma Thurman the recoilless strike that is one of the specificities of Pak Mei Kung Fu.

 武德 Martial virtues